morphoorg/morpho/examples/README.md

 ### The ```plot``` Block ###

-The user specifies which plotting processor and module morpho should employ, as well as information specific to that module:
+The user specifies which plotting processors and modules morpho should employ, as well as information specific to those modules:

 ```
 plot: